kira-gartzou-katsouyanni/kira-gartzou-katsouyanni.github.io/_pages/Brexit.md

 At the same time, our participatory research approach provided us with an opportunity for iterative knowledge exchange with members of the communities in our case study areas.
 We visited our case study areas not only in the context of our initial fieldwork, but also after we had written our case study reports, in order to present our findings to local stakeholders and get their feedback.
 These occasions strengthened the quality of our data and also encouraged meaningful, forward-looking discussion among scholars and citizens as well as Leave and Remain voters.

 **Researchers involved in the project**: José Javier Olivas Osuna (coordinator), Mary Kaldor, Diane Bolet, Alexandra Bulat, Josh De Lyon, Kira Gartzou-Katsouyanni, Kuba Jablonowski, Max Kiefel

-## Journal articles

-1. Roch Dunin-Wąsowicz and Kira Gartzou-Katsouyanni (2023) ['Geographical Dimensions of Populist Euroscepticism'](https://doi.org/10.1177/14789299231201810), *Political Studies Review*

-2. Kira Gartzou-Katsouyanni, Max Kiefel and José Olivas Osuna (2022) [‘Voting for your pocketbook, but against your pocketbook?
-A Study of Brexit at the local level’](https://doi.org/10.1177/0032329221992198), *Politics & Society* 50(1)

-3. José Olivas Osuna, Max Kiefel and Kira Gartzou-Katsouyanni (2021) [‘Place matters: analyzing the roots of political distrust and Brexit narratives at a local level’](https://doi.org/10.1111/gove.12545), *Governance* 34(4)

 ## Public engagement